Perlan Museum: Ice Cave, Planetarium & Natural Wonders

 Perlan (The Pearl) sits atop Öskjuhlíð hill in Reykjavík, its revolving glass dome visible from across the city.
 Originally built in 1991 to house hot-water storage tanks for Reykjavík's geothermal heating system, the building was reimagined as a museum of Icelandic natural wonders.
 Today, Perlan is one of Iceland's most visited attractions, combining world-class exhibits on glaciers, volcanoes, ocean life, and the northern lights with stunning panoramic views of the capital and surrounding mountains.

-This guide is for trip planning, not emergency guidance.
-Conditions in Iceland can change quickly—always check official alerts and road conditions before you drive or hike.
+This guide is a travel-planning summary, not emergency guidance.
+Conditions in Iceland can change quickly; check official alerts, roads, and weather before driving, hiking, or booking around volatile conditions.

 Admission